kuldeep-singh-001/Student-Enrollment-Database/README.md

 ## Outcome
-After this project you'll be able to:
+After this project, you'll be able to:
 - Combine tables with `JOIN`s
 - Understand LEFT vs RIGHT vs INNER semantics
 - Emulate FULL OUTER JOIN where not available